 This course inevitably touches on your own early experiences and you are encouraged to be in your own psychoanalytic psychotherapy, at least weekly.

-When you apply for this course you will required to attend an interview, provide two referees, and have a DBS (Disclosure and Barring Service) check.
+When you apply for this course you will required to attend an interview, provide two referees, and, if offered a place, have a DBS (Disclosure and Barring Service) check.

 A one year course.
 There are 3 terms of 10 weeks to include: